The history of the Porte Royale

 English and Dutch having allied with Austria, the conflict also becomes maritime.
 The frigates of the Royal Navy of the port of Rochefort launch in defense of the coasts and make many catch among the English ships.

-Captured crews are piled up in the Lantern Tower.
-The space becomes insufficient, prisoners are incarcerated in the prison of the Royal Door, then the room of the officer of guard is also requisitioned.
+We pile up the captured crews in the Lantern tower.
+As space becomes insufficient, prisoners are imprisoned in the prison of the Porte Royale, then the room of the guard officer is also requisitioned.

 The graffiti left by the English sailors cover the walls of their places of detention.
 Subsequently, they are exchanged for French seamen detained in England.